Jan Kozietulski: Biography

 Jan Leon Hipolit Kozietulski was born 4 July 1781 in Skierniewice in the Polish–Lithuanian Commonwealth.
-A friend of Wincenty Krasiński, Kozietulski joined the Warsaw Honour Guard, with which he took part in the Battle of Pułtusk and the Battle of Preussisch Eylau.
+A friend of Wincenty Krasiński, Kozietulski joined the Warsaw Honour Guard, with which he took part in the Battle of Pułtusk and the Battle of Eylau.
 A distinguished cavalryman, in April 1807 he became the commanding officer of the 3rd Squadron of the Polish 1st Light Cavalry Regiment of the Imperial Guard, commanded by Krasiński.
 In March 1808 Kozietulski reached Spain with his unit, where he took part in the Peninsular War.

+Success in Spain and in Austria

 During the Battle of Somosierra, Kozietulski was the commander who led the Polish cavalry against the Spanish artillery and infantry.
 Although not the only commander present during the charge, he was credited with the victory after the battle and in Poland remains the best-known veteran of that campaign.
 He was also one of 18 Poles to be awarded the French Legion of Honour after the battle.
 Following the Peninsular War Kozietulski remained in the military and distinguished himself in the Battle of Wagram, where he led the Polish cavalry unit against other Polish cavalry units fighting alongside the Austrians.
-For his merits, in 1811 he became a baron of the empire.
+For his merits, in 1811 he became a Baron of the Empire.

+Russia and saving Napoleon's life

-During Napoleon's invasion of Russia, Kozietulski again distinguished himself as a skilled commander during the Battle of Maloyaroslavets of October 25, 1812, where he saved the life of Napoleon himself, by charging between Bonaparte and the assaulting Cossacks.
+During Napoleon's invasion of Russia, Kozietulski again distinguished himself as a skilled commander during the Battle of Maloyaroslavets of October 25, 1812, where he saved the life of Napoleon himself, by charging between the Emperor and the assaulting Cossacks.
 His uniform, pierced with a lance and stained with blood, is preserved to this day in the Museum of the Polish Army in Warsaw.
 After recovering from his wounds he returned to active service and took part in all major battles of Napoleonic 1813 campaign in Saxony.
 He also took part in the Battle of Nations.
-In 1814 he was made the commander of the French 3rd Scout Regiment of the Imperial Guard (3e régiment des éclaireurs de la Garde impériale) and fought in the Battle of Paris.
+In 1814 he was made the commander of the French 3rd Scout Regiment of the Imperial Guard (3e régiment des éclaireurs de la Garde impériale) and fought in the Battle of Paris in 1814.

+Later life in Poland

 After Napoleon's defeat, Kozietulski returned to the Russian-held Polish Kingdom, where he became commander of the Polish 4th Uhlan Regiment.
-He died on 3 February 1821 in Mała Wieś Palace.
+He died on 3 February 1821 in Warsaw, three months before Napoleon died on the Saint Helena island.